Close Menu

 The postseason awards keep coming for a few Coffee Trojan baseball players.
 Shortstop/RHP Ben Fussell (junior), RHP/1B/DH Michael Strickland (senior), and INF Jimmy Timothy (freshman) have been named to the All-State baseball teams by the Georgia Dugout Club.

-Fussell was an asset both as an infielder and a starting pitcher.
+Fussell, an All-Region and All-State selection last year and region Co-Player of the Year this season, was an asset both as an infielder and a starting pitcher.
 And he also hit the ball extremely well.
 He led the team with a .450 average.
 He recorded 50 hits — 10 doubles, five triples, four home runs, and 21 RBI.
 He also threw 38 innings with a 3-5 record and a 4.24 ERA.
 He struck out 34 and walked 29.
-This year, Fussell set the school record for career triples with nine, eclipsing the previous record (held by Willis Crockett and Brady Skipper) of seven.
+This year, Fussell tied the school record for career triples with seven, sharing the record with Willis Crockett and Brady Skipper.

 Timothy didn’t even start his freshman season as an infielder.
 Initially penciled in as a catcher – and with no guarantee that he would even make the varsity roster – Timothy made the most of a pre-season opportunity to get in some infield work during a practice that several of the regular infielders missed due to a field trip.
 He played well and impressed the coaching staff so much that at the end of practice, he was told that he had made varsity as an infielder.